rafampessoa/google-trends-cli/README.md

   <a href="https://pypi.org/project/gtrends/"><img alt="Python versions" src="https://img.shields.io/pypi/pyversions/gtrends.svg"></a>
 </p>

-A powerful command-line tool for fetching and analyzing Google Trends data, with special features for content creators looking to identify what topics are worthy of writing about right now.
+A powerful tool for fetching and analyzing Google Trends data, available as both a command-line tool and an HTTP API.
+Specially designed for content creators looking to identify what topics are worthy of writing about right now.

+> **Note:** For a list of known issues and limitations, see [KNOWN_ISSUES.md](KNOWN_ISSUES.md).

 ---